getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/notifications.md

 ## Deploy

 Deploy emails are sent to users who have committed to the release that was deployed.
-See [LINK: deploy documentation] for more details
+For more details, see [deploy documentation]({%- link _documentation/workflow/releases.md -%}#create-deploy).

 [{% asset deploy-emails.png alt="An example of an email describing deployed features." %}]({% asset deploy-emails.png @path %})